kiplagatkelvin/kiplagatkelvin.github.io/content/posts/vulnaribilty-assessment/index.md

 Recommendations

--   [Update Services: Ensure that all running services, particularly vsftpd and OpenSSH, are updated to their latest versions to mitigate known vulnerabilities.]{#b860}
+-   Update Services: Ensure that all running services, particularly vsftpd and OpenSSH, are updated to their latest versions to mitigate known vulnerabilities.
--   [Secure Configuration: Disable Telnet and enforce the use of SSH for all remote access.
-Ensure FTP is configured securely.]{#eeb9}
+-   Secure Configuration: Disable Telnet and enforce the use of SSH for all remote access.
+Ensure FTP is configured securely.
--   [Regular Scans: Conduct regular vulnerability assessments and penetration tests to identify and remediate potential weaknesses.]{#5513}
+-   Regular Scans: Conduct regular vulnerability assessments and penetration tests to identify and remediate potential weaknesses.
--   [Monitor Logs: Regularly review system logs for unusual access patterns or failed login attempts, particularly for SSH.]{#1e4a}
+-   Monitor Logs: Regularly review system logs for unusual access patterns or failed login attempts, particularly for SSH.

 **I had to do the last essential scan which would be imperative to my reconnaissance:**